memespring/wiki-platformland-content/explaining.md

 Government is doing X thing N times.
 It's wasting money and is confusing for citizens

+## Inconstitency

+Government does not have a difinitive list of companies / local authorities.

 ## Building blocks

+By building reusable blocks - like booking an appointment or paying for somethign - we can make it quicker and cheaper to assemble services.

+Cons: It's hard to explain the parts that don't have a user-facing component such as a register of companies.

 ## Enabling end-to-end service redesign